jdj0056/COMP5700-Project/README.md

 Task 2 prompts the user for how many comparisons they would like to run and which two yaml files they would like to compare on the specific run.
 It should run quickly.

-Task 3 also prompts the user for how many comparisons they would like to run and then automatically runs all comparisons.
+Task 3 also prompts the user for how many executions they would like to run and then automatically runs all executions.
 This could also take some time.